SashaBoguraev/mta-tracker/README.md

 copies the `7x13.bdf` font into `fonts/`, and bootstraps `mybus-env` with all Python requirements.

+After the script finishes, `fonts/7x13.bdf` is available inside the project and becomes the default font the matrix backend uses (you can override it via `MATRIX_FONT_PATH`).
+The script also re-uses the same virtual environment as the main monitor, so you can immediately activate `mybus-env` and start the monitor with the GPU or matrix backend.

 Once the helper finishes, activate the environment and start the monitor with the LED matrix backend:

 ```bash